 As usual, many things to talk about so I’m going to go in order of length of appearances, and I’m starting with a few characters that don’t actually show up in this book.
-Perrin and Loial are not to been seen and I miss them.
+Perrin and Loial are not to be seen and I miss them.
 They are still some of my favorites.
-I’m sure I’ll see them soon since they have been absent for this one.
+I’m sure I’ll see them soon since they were absent for this one.

 I thought Morgase was going to join Perrin after she (finally) gets out of Gaebril/Rahvin’s grip.
 It is mentioned that there is a gathering of forces in the Two Rivers which made me think this.
 I’m not entirely sure where she is headed but it sounded like she is going toward Amadicia.
 Maybe she will meet up with Galad.
 We will see.
 I’m just glad she is no longer a puppet and somewhat back to her queenly self.
 I expect to see more of her.

 Next, Padan Fain.
-I’ve discussed him since book one when he comes in toward the end as a Darkfriend.
-Then I talked about how I thought he was with the Seanchan after book two but he was really with the Whitecloaks, as we see in book three where he turns a Myrddraal away from the Dark One to serve him.
+I didn’t discuss him in book one, where he at the end is revealed to be a Darkfriend.
+I did talk about him in book two when I thought he was with the Seanchan but he was really with the Whitecloaks, as we see in book three where he turns a Myrddraal away from the Dark One to serve him.
 Crazy.
 Now we find him in the Tower in Tar Valon after the coup.
-We get a little more about him but really only one scene (maybe two) but we do a big one when he sneaks into the vault to retrieve the dagger that Mat had taken from Aridhol/Shadar Logoth.
+We really only get one big scene about him when he sneaks into the White Tower vault to retrieve the dagger that Mat had taken from Aridhol/Shadar Logoth.
 We discover that Padan Fain is actually Mordeth.
 To some extent at least.
 He gets the dagger, but leaves the Horn of Valere because he is discovered.
 He kills an Accepted while Alviarin watches because she is actually a Darkfriend/Black Ajah who is slowly taking over the Tower while Elaida is Amyrlin Seat.
 I’m inclined to believe Elaida is not a Darkfriend at this point but I’m still not absolutely sure because of what she did to Siuan.
 The Tower does seem to be splitting further though now that there are Aes Sedai not returning and those in Salidar setting up an opposition.
 More on this later though.
 As for Padan Fain, I have no idea where this guy is going or what his final form will be, but I have a few predictions.
 He will have to be taken out at some point before the final showdown (or perhaps during).
 For some reason, I think Mat might be the one to do it since he has a history with the dagger and is becoming the best tactician ever.
 History is important and Mat basically has all the knowledge of a famous general who won many battles and lost several from overwhelming forces.
-Rand might have to be the one to face Padan/Mordeth though if the One Power is needed to kill him.
+Rand might have to be the one to face Padan/Mordeth if the One Power is needed to kill him.
 Perhaps balefire?
 Unless Logain or Mazrim Taim will do it.
 Logain is supposed to have glory before this is all over according to Min, and Mazrim is possibly getting recruited now that Rand revealed he wants men who can channel to join him in preparation for Tarmon Gai’don.
-A lot of cool things are coming I’m sure, but I don’t want to stray to far from what I want to discuss from this book.
+A lot of cool things are coming I’m sure, but I don’t want to stray too far from what I want to discuss from this book.

-Rand is combining his forces from Cairhein and Tear, settling things to get them to cooperate without pulling power moves, but he gets a little distraction in the form of news that Morgase was killed.
+Rand is combining his forces from Cairhien and Tear and settling things to get them to cooperate without pulling power moves, but he gets a little distraction in the form of news that Morgase was killed.
 He goes rage-mode and decides to avenge her by killing Rahvin.

 But first…the docks.

 Lastly, we get Rand going after Rahvin.
 He takes a lot of Aiel with him to Caemlyn to fight and is immediately attacked because of Rahvin’s wards.
-Rand is not expected though but the wards kill Aviendha, Mat, and Asmodean as soon as they arrive.
+Rand was not expected, but the wards kill Aviendha, Mat, and Asmodean as soon as they arrive.
 I wasn’t sure that I read this correctly at first and I thought they were simply hurt pretty bad, but then we get the rewind.
 I’m not sure what plot importance the balefire rewind will have in the remainder of the series, but if it was simply for this one moment, I think it was a bit wasted/not necessary.
 Balefire eliminates all recent actions from the person who is killed by it.
 The length of time the person is effectively erased is determined by the power of balefire used at the moment of death.
-Rand disintegrates Rahvin instantaneously with a large amount thus reversing Rahvin’s actions from the last several hours at least if not a bit longer.
+Rand disintegrates Rahvin instantaneously with a large amount thus reversing Rahvin’s actions from the last several hours if not a bit longer.
 Therefore reversing the deaths of Aviendha, Mat, and Asmodean.
 Rand is only able to absolutely destroy Rahvin because he had chased the Forsaken into Tel’aran’rhiod.
 They are both in the dreamworld but in the flesh.
 Therefore I assume it is possible for the reverse to be true thus half-explaining what happened to Birgitte.
 I’m sure/hoping more will be explained about this later on.
 Guess who is in the dreamworld and has Moghedien on a leash?
 That’s right, we have circled back to Nynaeve.
 She uses Moghedien to help her assist Rand in his fight against Rahvin.
 Moghedien is a coward when she doesn’t have the upper-hand and she is a complete B when she does.
-I think it is a bit funny Nynaeve sees herself as at least a little similar after she gets shaken up after losing to Moghedien earlier.
 Unfortunately, I think Moghedien’s behavior here is absolutely real.
 I’ve seen people who act similarly.
 With any shred of authority, they lord it over others, but then grovel when faced by someone who has authority over them.
 Some people just aren’t cut out for certain responsibilities.
 I have two quotes for this.
 One ties back to my Harry Potter reference.

 - If you want to see the true measure of a man, watch how he treats his inferiors, not his equals – J.K.
 Rowling